fantasyland/static-land/docs/API.md

 the `generator` function may be executed several times, so make sure it's pure.
 For one-or-less-value Monads (like Future or Maybe) it's safe to assume that `generator` function executed only once.

+Warning: Because of the way JavaScript generators work it's hard to implement `runGenerator()` that is at same time work for any monad and resource efficient.
+This implementation may consume a lot of memory and processor resources in some cases.
+It's recommended to use it only for educational purposes, and to not use it in real-world programs.